arielsanchezmora/vDocumentation/README.md

 # Changelog

+__v2.3.0__ Very meaty update, with a new cmdlet aimed at verifying mitigations against Meltdown and Spectre developed by project lead Edgar Sanchez (twitter <a href="https://twitter.com/edmsanchez13/" target="_blank"> @edmsanchez13</a>.
+A much better overview of the new function can be found on his blog  <a href="https://virtualcornerstone.com/2018/01/08/validating-compliance-of-vmsa-2018-0002-and-bios-update/" target="_blank"> virtualcornerstone.com</a>)

+ *Additions:*
+ - Added **Get-ESXSpeculativeExecution** Cmdlet to check compliane for VMSA-2018-0002 Security Advisory and BIOS version.
+He is already working on additional checks for v2.3.1

+ *Bug Fixes:*
+ - Code fix in Get-ESXPatching - now able to get reference URLss for description fields containing "https" (example: ESXi650-201712103-SG is https://kb.vmware.com/kb/000051196)
+ - Get-ESXInventory  - Added more details for ESXi Install source

+        * Device Model
+        * Boot Device
+        * Runtime Name
+        * Device Path

 __v2.2.0__ Another meaty update, with a new vSAN cmdlet donated by Graham Barker (twitter <a href="https://twitter.com/VirtualG_UK" target="_blank"> @VirtualG_UK</a> website  <a href="https://virtualg.uk/" target="_blank"> virtualg.uk</a>)!
 This brings the total number of vDocumentation cmdlets to six from our initial launch of 4!

  *Additions:*